 If motor nerves (which control muscle movement) are damaged, muscles may weaken or become paralyzed.
 If sensory nerves (which carry sensory information—about such things as pain, temperature, and vibration) are damaged, abnormal sensations may be felt or sensation may be lost.
-Some peripheral nerve disorders are progressive and fatal.

 Peripheral nerve disorders can be hereditary or acquired (caused by exposure to toxins, injury, infections, or metabolic or inflammatory disorders).